 observed count rate (cps) with the standard source activity (dps) of the standard source

-Count rate of the filter paper sample for a counting period of = ……. seconds (cps) and …….. second after collection = cps
+Count rate of the filter paper sample for a counting period of = ……. seconds (cps) and …….. second after collection……cps

 Net count rate, C = (h) — (f) = cps